Parks & Recreation

 2 CITY COUNCIL, BLACKWELL, OKLAHOMA

-Max Wirtz was
+Max Wirtz was elected to

 was born at Blackwell General Hospital in the 700 block of West College